Thailand

 Phang Nga Bay is known for its towering limestone karsts and the famous island named after James Bond.
 Did you know the movie 'The Man with the Golden Gun was filmed here in 1974?

-Koh Hong is a cluster of four closely-knit islands which hide the beautiful Hong Lagoon from the outside world.
-The islands are protected by the National Park, and the lagoons are only accessible at low tide.
+Koh Hong is a cluster of four closely-knit islands that hide the beautiful Hong Lagoon from the outside world.
+The National Park protects the islands, and the lagoons are only accessible at low tide.
 An inflatable kayak will allow access to this Aladdin's cave of natural beauty.
 Your boat's captain will recommend that you get there early to avoid the peak times of the day.

 Krabi

-Krabi is a spectacular province packed with limestone karsts, over 200 islands, and virtually endless, softer-than-soft, white sandy beaches on the southern coast of the Andaman Sea.
+Krabi is a spectacular province on the southern coast of the Andaman Sea, packed with limestone karsts, over 200 islands, and virtually endless, softer-than-soft, white sandy beaches.
 Along the coast are various inlets with lush mangroves and ceaseless wildlife.
-Explore nature by silently moving through the deep-rooted trees and cave systems home to some unusual fish, bats, and several varieties of swift.
+Explore nature by silently moving through the deep-rooted trees and cave systems, home to some unusual fish, bats, and several varieties of swift.

 • Instagram Phuket guide for families and kids Little Steps Asia